Defining Security Invariants

 Root Usage

-So, I suppose if I were to be completely pedantic, I’d have to point out that you cannot prevent a root login, you can just deny the root user from doing anything after logging in.
-And if I put on my threat detection hat, that’s not the end of the world because if a threat actor does log in as root and cannot do anything, that’s an excellent data point to start an incident investigation.
+Now, if I were completely pedantic, I’d have to point out that you cannot prevent a root login; you can just deny the root user access after logging in.
+But if I put on my threat detection hat, that’s not the end of the world because if a threat actor does log in as root and cannot do anything, that’s an excellent data point to start an incident investigation.

 {